HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring Content-Security-Policy Frame Options

 The HCL Digital Experience 9.5 Helm Chart allows you to configure **[Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors): frame-ancestors** for DX Core and all the add-on applications to Core such as Digital Asset Management or Ring API.
-This configuration sets the `source`for `CSP: frame-ancestors` to `self`.
-The provided URLs are then set as the `host-source`.

-This allows you to frame DX and other add-on applications provided that you provide the URLs of the applications in the `Content-Security-Policy` configuration.
+Once `cspFrameAncestorsEnabled` is set to true, this would add a `content-security-policy: frame-ancestor 'self'` headers to the responses, enabling you to frame DX and other add-on applications.

+You can also optionally specify allowed URLs that can frame your application using the `cspFrameAncestorAllowedSourceURLs` property.
 This is also useful as a way to mitigate Clickjacking attacks.
 For more information, please see: [Clickjacking Defense Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Clickjacking_Defense_Cheat_Sheet.html)

 You can define a list of allowed URLs for a specific application using the following syntax in your `custom-values.yaml`.
 This example uses `contentComposer`, but the same applies for other applications: